SchemaGames/SchemaGames.github.io/README.md

 Games are embedded in iframes that pull in the game content as an embedded unit.
 "Things" operate in a similar style, with embedding of the html template containing each thing.
-Many pieces of the site are still a work in progress, but it is working in its current state
+Many pieces of the site are still a work in progress, but it is working in its current state.